Universality of the Homotopy Interleaving Distance: Introduction

 \subsection{Persistent Homology}

 As mentioned above, persistent homology provides invariants of data called \emph{barcodes}.
-A barcode is a multiset of intervals in $\R$.
+In the last two decades, these invariants have been studied extensively and applied widely to scientific data \cite{edelsbrunner2010computational,carlsson2014topological}.

+Formally, a barcode is a multiset of intervals in a totally ordered set $A$; an interval in $A$ is a non-empty subset $I\subset A$ such that $s\in I$ whenever $r\leq s\leq t$ and $r,t\in I$.
+In this paper, we'll be interested primarily in the cases $A=\R$ and $A=[0,\infty)$.
 Intuitively, each interval in the barcode represents a topological feature of our data, and the length of the interval is a measure of the robustness of that feature to perturbations of the data.
-In the last fifteen years, these invariants have been widely applied to the study of scientific data \cite{edelsbrunner2010computational,carlsson2014topological}.

 For categories $\C$ and $\D$ with $\C$ small, let $\D^\C$ denote the category of functors $\C\to\D$ with morphisms the natural transformations.
+Let $\Top$ denote the category of compactly-generated weakly Hausdorff (CGWH) topological spaces.
+It is standard in homotopy theory to restrict attention to CGWH spaces; see Section~\ref{Sec:CGWH}.
+Let $\mathbf{Simp}$ denote the category of abstract simplicial complexes.
+Via geometric realization, we sometimes regard $\mathbf{Simp}$ as a subcategory of $\Top$.

-Let $\Top$ denote the category of compactly-generated weakly Hausdorff (CGWH) topological spaces \cite{may1999concise,riehl,strickland2009category}.
-Regarding $\RCat$, together with its total order, as a category in the usual way, we define an \emph{$\R$-space} to be an object $\F$ of $\Top^\RCat$.
-If for each $r\leq s\in \R$, the internal map $\F_{r,s}\colon \F_r\to \F_s$ is an \emph{inclusion} (i.e., a homeomorphism onto its image), we call $\F$ a \emph{filtration}.
+Regarding $A$, together with its total order, as a category in the usual way, we define a \emph{$A$-space} to be an object $\F$ of $\Top^A$.
+If for each $r\leq s\in A$, the internal map $\F_{r,s}\colon \F_r\to \F_s$ is an \emph{inclusion} (i.e., a homeomorphism onto its image), then we call $\F$ a \emph{filtration}.
+In all of the examples of filtrations we consider in this paper, we will have $F_{r}\subset F_{s}$, with $F_{r,s}$ the usual subset inclusion.
+One standard example in TDA is the following. \begin{definition} Given a finite metric space $P$, denote its metric as $d_P$.
+We define a filtration $\Rips(P):\R\to \mathbf{Simp}$, the \emph{(Vietoris-)Rips filtration of $P$}, as follows: For $r\geq 0$, $\Rips(P)_r$ is the clique complex on the graph with vertex set $P$ and edge set $\{[p, q] \mid d_P(p,q)\leq 2r\}$; for $r<0$, $\Rips(P)_r:=\emptyset$. \end{definition}